jdarling/MongoMQ/readme.md

 MongoMQ - Node.js MongoMQ
 =========================

+>Version 0.2.9 fixes settings so that two consumers can't pickup a message at the same time.
+>
+>Version 0.2.8 upgraded code for new MongoDB Native Drivers.
+>
-Version 0.2.7 fixed a cursor leak when using passive callbacks.
+>Version 0.2.7 fixed a cursor leak when using passive callbacks.
+>
-Version 0.2.6 bug fix related to relplica set configuration loading from config.json files.
+>Version 0.2.6 bug fix related to relplica set configuration loading from config.json files.
+>
-Version 0.2.5 general code cleanup and some optimizations.
+>Version 0.2.5 general code cleanup and some optimizations.
+>

 Installation
 ============